Language selection

 Theme culture

-Planned Activity – Accessibility when Traveling.
+Planned activity for barrier – Accessibility when Traveling.
 Consider accessibility at the forefront when planning travel and selecting events that are accessibility friendly.

 Accomplishments in 2023: